braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.5.5.3 Calculation: 7-Qubit Syndrome Table {#3.5.5.3}

-**Computational Generation of the Syndrome Table for a 7-Qubit Code**
+**Computational Generation of the Syndrome Table for a 7-Qubit Code via Algebraic Simulation**

 ```python
 import pandas as pd